MBV

 Side 2: Hits of Sunshine, Karen Koltrane, Snare Girl

 46 minutes, 6 songs.
-Where can i buy cheapest Arcoxia online, That's my imaginary favorite Sonic Youth album.
+That’s my imaginary favorite Sonic Youth album!

-Matthew Perpetua: I actually had an edited playlist of A Thousand Leaves on my site a couple years ago, BUY Arcoxia ONLINE NO PRESCRIPTION.
-Mine was a bit different.
-I guess you didn't like the Kim stuff as much.
+Matthew Perpetua: I actually had an edited playlist of A Thousand Leaves on my site a couple years ago.
+Mine was a bit different!
+I guess you didn’t like the Kim stuff as much.

 Rob Sheffield: I haven't listened to Washing Machine in a while, I'll have to go back to that.